What are Salesforce managed packages and how can you easily deploy them?

 There are two package types:

-Types of managed package
+Types of managed packages

-Managed packages can be broken down into two different types — first generation and second generation.
+Managed packages can be broken down into two different types — first-generation and second-generation.

-First generation managed packages
+First-generation managed packages

 This type of package is only available for those using Salesforce DX as developers use scratch orgs as a runtime environment to build and test the customizations.
 These are then merged into the VCS before you build your package.
 A 2GP is owned by a Dev Hub org and acts as a holding space for one or more packages.